A Trust or Company Service Providers (TCSP) is any person whose business provides any of the following services:

 If the application is a renewal of authorisation (Memorandum and Articles of Association are only required if they changed since the previous application.

 It is important to note that the failure of a ‘designated person’ to comply with the obligations contained in the Act is an offence and a person if convicted is liable to a fine or imprisonment or both.

-- If there are any changes to your organisation relating to your authorisation (e.g. change of address, change of director, change of beneficial owner, you must notify the Minister for Justice and Equality of the changes.
+- If there are any changes to your organisation relating to your authorisation (e.g. change of address, change of director, change of beneficial owner, you must notify the Minister for Justice of the changes.